Best DIY Face Mask

 1/16" aluminum sculpture/armature wire

 Filtration media in cloth masks has not been tested.
 It is unknown to what degree various items may help or harm.
-So with an "At Your Own Risk" warning, alternatives might include:
+So with an "At Your Own Risk" warning, options to insert in mask Pocket Lining might include:

 Barrier layers in cloth masks have not been tested.
 It is unknown to what degree various substances may help or harm.
 So, with an "At Your Own Risk" warning, options might include an optional lining sewn to wrong side of Mask Front or Pocket Lining made from the following: